truegilb/new-relic-java-agent-docker/README.md

 `curl --request GET --url http://localhost:8080/vets --header 'content-type: application/json'`

 ## Docker Hub

+**WARNING**: Publishing to Docker Hub is only necessary if you are deploying to a Kubernetes cluster using the Helm chart instructions below.
+When publishing to Docker Hub do **NOT** configure any secrets (such as `NEW_RELIC_LICENSE_KEY`) as part of the Docker image.
+These secrets will instead be configured by the Helm charts and passed through to the Docker container.

 Steps to publish image to Docker Hub after it has been built.